Artem-Levkivskyi/redis-api/README.md

 # REDIS API.
-Service for work with REDIS by Django REST Framework.
+Service for work with REDIS by DRF.
 ## Functional:
 ### You can use next DRF requests:
 * POST - for add new value to REDIS storage.